 - Why she launched the World Responsible Tourism Day back in 2007;

-- Why she founded water aid charity Just a Drop, and how the charity helps communities around the world;
+- Why she founded water aid charity Just a Drop, and how it helps communities;

 - Fiona’s advice for newcomers to sustainable tourism;

-- How the WTTC Tourism for Tomorrow Award rewards proactive businesses.
+- How the WTTC Tourism for Tomorrow Award benefits proactive businesses.